The rate framework is effective January 1, 2020. It is a new classification and premium rate setting model for Schedule 1 employers.

 Special risk band movement

 Employers generally move a maximum of three risk bands each year from their prior year risk band towards their projected risk band, see 14-02-01, Employer Level Premium Rate Setting.
-However, for setting 2020, 2021 and 2022 premium rates only, special rules apply that supersede those rules.
-These special rules intend to smooth employers' transition to the new model by limiting premium rate increases and allowing greater premium rate decreases for a three-year transition period.
+However, for setting 2020, 2021, 2022, and 2023 premium rates only, special rules apply that supersede those rules.
+These special rules intend to smooth employers' transition to the new model by limiting premium rate increases and allowing greater premium rate decreases during the transition period.

 2020: Employers move downward from their initial prior year risk band directly to their projected risk band, or no risk bands upward.